oxivanisher/JamesII/README.md

 Core functionality:
 --------------
 * Integrated help.
 Just type help in interfaces
+* Command aliases like "in 10m nom" which in fact will do "mcp in 10m espeak say nom nom nom nom nom"
 * Logger facility with network functionality (netlog_monitor.py)

 Not yet done: